featurist/coypu/README.md

 Non-visible elements can get in the way of finding the elements that we are really looking for and cause often errors when trying to interact with them.

 What we are really trying to do here is interact with the browser in the way that a human would.
 It's probably best to avoid hacking around with elements not accessible to the user where possible to avoid invalidating our tests in any case.

+### Disclaimer

+Coypu is still *very* new.
+While we have started using it internally, there is plenty it doesn't cover yet.
+It is pretty well tested however.

+If there's something you need that's not part of the DSL then please you may need to dive into the native driver which you can always do by casting the native driver to whatever underlying driver you know you are using:

+	var selenium = ((OpenQA.Selenium.Remote.RemoteWebDriver) Browser.Session.Native);

+But if you need to do this, please consider forking Coypu, adding what you need and sending a pull request.
+Thanks!

 ### DSL